Economics Index and Qualifications

 The Liberals Were Right When The Country Was Poor

 Does this mean there is nothing to the liberal theory that poverty causes crime?
 Actually no, it does not.
 There are many poor countries with murder rates far above the American rate, but no rich, First World countries with murder rates nearly as high as the American rate.
 The great depression in the 1930's saw a rise in the murder rate.
-Rising income and economic equality tend to lower murder rates in countries that have not achieved developed nation status, about thirteen thousand dollars a year per person according to the World Bank.
+Rising income and economic equality tend to lower murder rates in countries that have not achieved developed nation status, about fourteen thousand dollars a year in 2023 dollars per person according to the World Bank.
 There is massive evidence that the liberals are right for developing countries today, and they were right when the developed countries had not achieved what today we consider developed status.
 In the 1930s neither the United States nor any other major country was what the World Bank considers developed.

 Even at higher levels of income increasing either prosperity or income equality will reduce crime, but somewhere between the threshold between developing and developed countries and twice that threshold, about twenty-five thousand dollars a year per person, the relationship seems to break down.
-More than fifty years ago the liberals were right, but more than half a century has gone by and they still have not figured out that the old relationship between poverty and crime no longer applies in very rich countries, though once again it still applies in poor countries.
+More than sixty years ago the liberals were right, but more than half a century has gone by and they still have not figured out that the old relationship between poverty and crime no longer applies in very rich countries, though once again it still applies in poor countries.

 The liberals think they have the solution to crime and many other social ills.
 If the electorate would just let them redistribute income all those problems would disappear, but the evidence does not support their position, so it may be that the middle-income voters have correctly determined their self-interest or their class interest.